var NS = (navigator.appName == "Netscape"); var VERSION = parseInt(navigator.appVersion); if (VERSION >3)

 Mr. Stanley graduated from the State University of New York at Albany with a degree in nuclear technology.
 He also attended the University of Kansas and the Armed Forces Staff College.

-JEFF STEIN is the News Media Counselor for National Security Counselors.
+JEFF STEIN covers the spy agencies and foreign policy for Newsweek in Washington.
+His SpyTalk column originated in 2005 at Congressional Quarterly, where he was homeland security editor, and moved to the The Washington Post in 2010.
+Previously, he was deputy foreign editor at UPI.
 He is an editor and investigative reporter of long standing, specializing in U.S. intelligence, defense and foreign policy.
-Jeff, who was an Army Intelligence case officer in Vietnam, was CQ's National Security Editor and the the founding editor of CQ Homeland Security, a daily news website from Congressional Quarterly featuring enterprise reporting on the Department of Homeland Security and related agencies, such as the CIA, FBI and Justice Department.
+Jeff, who was an Army Intelligence case officer in Vietnam, was CQ's National Security Editor and the the founding editor of CQ Homeland Security, a daily news website from Congressional Quarterly featuring enterprise reporting on the Department of Homeland Security and related agencies, such as the CIA, FBI and Justice Department.back to top

 Prior to joining the Clinton Administration, Ms. Stuart had extensive legislative experience.
 Ms. Stuart was chief of staff to Rep. Vic Fazio (D-CA) from 1987 to 1993.
 As chief of staff, Ms. Stuart oversaw all policy and political operations of Congressman Fazio's leadership office, as well as the operations of the Democratic Congressional Campaign Committee of which Congressman Fazio was chairman.
 During the same period, as associate staff on the House Appropriations Committee, Ms. Stuart drafted and managed legislation on a variety of issues including defense, foreign policy, health care, trade and the legislative branch.
 From 1983 to 1987, Ms. Stuart was associate staff on the House Budget Committee.
 Prior positions include legislative assistant to Rep. Fazio and chief legislative assistant to Rep. Bob Matsui (D-CA).